 After migration, the most critical task is to secure migrated workloads from internal and external threats.
 These best practices help you to do that:

-- Work with Azure Security Center: Learn how to work with the monitoring, assessments, and recommendations provided by Azure Security Center.
+- Learn how to work with the monitoring, assessments, and recommendations provided by Azure Security Center.

-- Encrypt your data: Get best practices for encrypting your data in Azure.
+- Get best practices for encrypting your data in Azure.

-- Set up antimalware: Protect your VMs from malware and malicious attacks.
+- Protect your VMs from malware and malicious attacks.

-- Secure web apps: Keep sensitive information secure in migrated web apps.
+- Keep sensitive information secure in migrated web apps.

-- Review subscriptions: Verify who can access your Azure subscriptions and resources after migration.
+- Verify who can access your Azure subscriptions and resources after migration.

-- Work with logs: Review your Azure auditing and security logs on a regular basis.
+- Review your Azure auditing and security logs on a regular basis.

-- Review other security features: Understand and evaluate advanced security features that Azure offers.
+- Understand and evaluate advanced security features that Azure offers.

 Best practice: Follow Azure Security Center recommendations

-Microsoft works hard to ensure that Azure tenant admins have the information needed to enable security features that protect workloads from attacks.
+Azure tenant admins need to enable security features that protect workloads from attacks.
 Azure Security Center provides unified security management.
-From the Security Center, you can apply security policies across workloads, limit threat exposure, and detect and respond to attacks.
-Security Center analyzes resources and configurations across Azure tenants and makes security recommendations, including:
+From Security Center, you can apply security policies across workloads, limit threat exposure, and detect and respond to attacks.
+Security Center analyzes resources and configurations across Azure tenants, and makes security recommendations, including:

-In addition to assessments and recommendations, the Azure Security Center provides other security features that can be enabled for specific resources.
+In addition to assessments and recommendations, Azure Security Center provides other security features that you can enable for specific resources.

-- Having VM RDP port 3389 open on the internet exposes VMs to continual bad actor activity.
+- Having VM RDP port 3389 open on the internet exposes VMs to continual activity from bad actors.
 Azure IP addresses are well-known, and hackers continually probe them for attacks on open 3389 ports.

-- With just in time enabled, Security Center checks that a user has role-based access control (RBAC) write access permissions for a VM.
-In addition, specify rules for how users can connect to VMs.
-If permissions are OK, an access request is approved and Security Center configures NSGs to allow inbound traffic to the selected ports for the amount of time you specify.
-NSGs are return to their previous state when the time expires.
+- With just-in-time access enabled, Security Center checks that a user has Azure role-based access control (Azure RBAC) write access permissions for a VM.
+In addition, you can specify rules for how users can connect to VMs.
+If permissions are OK, an access request is approved, and Security Center configures NSGs to allow inbound traffic to the selected ports for the amount of time you specify.
+NSGs return to their previous state when the time expires.

 - Adaptive application controls.
-Keep software and malware off VMs by controlling which apps run on them using dynamic allow lists.
+Keep software and malware off VMs by controlling which applications run on them, by using dynamic allow lists.

-- Adaptive application controls allow you to approve apps, and prevent rogue users or administrators from installing unapproved or vetting software apps on your VMs.
+- Adaptive application controls allow you to approve applications, and prevent rogue users or administrators from installing unapproved or vetting software applications on your VMs.

-- You can block or alert attempts to run malicious apps, avoid unwanted or malicious apps, and ensure compliance with your organization's app security policy.
+- You can block or alert attempts to run malicious applications, avoid unwanted or malicious applications, and ensure compliance with your organization's application security policy.

-- Adaptive application controls allow you to approve apps, and prevent rogue users or administrators from installing unapproved or vetting software apps on your VMs.
+- Adaptive application controls allow you to approve applications, and prevent rogue users or administrators from installing unapproved or vetting software applications on your VMs.